Compression of Currents and Varifolds: Numerical experiments

 \subsection{Compression speed}

-Finally, we compare the runtime of our compression algorithm, to existing compression methods for currents \cite{DURRLEMAN} and varifolds \cite{VarCompression}.
+Finally, we compare the runtime of our compression algorithm to existing compression methods for currents \cite{DURRLEMAN} and varifolds \cite{VarCompression}.
 We demonstrate in this section that one can compress currents and varifolds to a fixed size using our algorithm, in a fraction of the run-time of the existing algorithms, while retaining fast decay of the compression error in dual metric as a function of $m$.
-This makes the RLS compression particularly suited to real-time/per-iteration compression where one wishes to compress shapes routinely as part of a general shape based learning algorithm; e.g. the LDDMM matching framework.
-Furthermore, in situation where multiple compressed measures need to be computed, such as group-wise shape modelling, our algorithm has a distinct advantage due to rapid compression times, and error decay.
-All experiments are performed on a Tesla T4 GPU with 16gb of ram.
+This makes the RLS compression particularly suited to repeated/per-iteration compression where one wishes to compress shapes routinely as part of a general geometric learning algorithm.
+Furthermore, in situations where many compressed measures need to be computed, such as group-wise large-scale shape modelling, our algorithm has a distinct advantage due to rapid compression times and error decay.

-First we illustrate, how the run-time (in seconds) and compression error of the RLS scheme compares to the existing state of the art greedy method \cite{DURRLEMAN} for \textbf{currents} compression.
-We demonstrate this on the cat and head example shapes from section \ref{errordecaysec}.
+First, we illustrate how the run-time (in seconds) and compression error of \cref{FunctionalCompressionAlg} compare to the existing method \cite{DURRLEMAN} for \textbf{currents} compression, which greedily adds compression control points one by one based on the true approximation error.
+We demonstrate this on the cat and head example shapes from \cref{errordecaysec}.
 For both examples, we set the spatial kernel $K_{p}$ to be Gaussian with length-scale $\sigma=0.5$.
+Results are shown in \cref{greedyfig}.

-In figure \ref{greedyfig}, we observe that our proposed compression algorithm is up to $1000\times$ faster than the existing method for current compression for compressing to a fixed size.
-The run-time of \cite{DURRLEMAN} grows rapidly as a function of sample size $m$, whereas our method grows sub-linearly.
-In terms of error, we observe that the {rate} of decay is similarly fast for both methods, although the greedy method tends to require slightly fewer samples to achieve a similiar error.
+In \cref{greedyfig}, we observe that our proposed compression algorithm is up to $100\times$ faster in this range than the greedy method.
+The run-time of \cite{DURRLEMAN} grows rapidly as a function of sample size $m$, whereas our method grows extremely slowly.
+In terms of error, we observe that the \tit{rate} of decay is similarly fast for both methods, although the greedy method tends to require generally fewer samples to achieve a similiar error.